iamtheblackunicorn/strawberrymilk/README.markdown

 ## CONTRIBUTING :heart:

-If you have some suggestions for improvement or you want to contribute, either file an issue or fork the repository, make and test your changes, and file a Pull Request.
+If you have some suggestions for improvement or you want to contribute, either file an issue or fork the repository.
+Make and test your changes and file a Pull Request.

 ## CHANGELOG :black_nib: